Policies and Procedures for Evaluation, Grading, and Promotion of Boston University School of Medicine MD Students

 The SEPC Chair, after discussion with the Associate Dean for Student Affairs, may, in lieu of a formal meeting, email the committee members requesting approval of a student’s petition, which members may approve or request a meeting for resolution.
 The Associate Dean for Student Affairs may act on petitions from students in good academic standing without comportment issues or appearances before the SEPC and report these decisions to the SEPC for the following:

-- Petitions for emergency medical leaves and medical leave of less than two weeks (requires a note from a health care professional)
+- Petitions for emergency medical leaves and medical leave of less than two weeks (requires a health care professional note),

 3.3 Student-Generated Petitions:

 Students requesting a LOA, Decelerated Curriculum, or another modification to the curriculum or the Promotions Policies should prepare their petition in consultation with the Associate Dean for Student Affairs and/or a faculty advisor.
 Petitions must be in accordance with the rules established by the Faculty of Medicine governing evaluation, grading, and promotion.
 The SEPC will review the student’s entire Academic Record when considering her/his petition.

 All petitions must be typed, dated, signed, and addressed to the SEPC, and received by the Student Affairs office at least three working days before the scheduled meeting unless there are emergent issues.

 All petitions from students not in good academic standing, with comportment issues or recurrent appearances before the SEPC, including petitions for Expedited Procedures, must be acted on by the SEPC.